stanislawbartkowski/duplic/README.md

 >./run.sh /dest/<br>
 <br>
-*run.sh* requires a single parameter, the destination name.
+The tool requires a single parameter, the destination name.
 The destination name is expected to be one of the name on *LISTOFDEST* list.
 It makes a backup copy for all users specified in *LISTOFUSER* list.